 Information online: Irk.ru (in Russian; information board); Irkutsk train station website

 C. Public Transport

 Public transportation in Irkutsk city, while fairly efficient, is not the easiest to navigate.
 Buses are the most common, fast, and convenient mode of transportation.
 The approximate wait for transport is: Bus: 2-20 minutes; Trolley: 5-15 minutes; Tram: 10-25 minutes.
 Be prepared to "fight" for your spot in the public bus, trolley, or tram during peak hours.
 Irkutsk is a comfortable walking city and if you don't like feeling like a sardine at times, walking is the recommended mode of transport.

 For regular in-city buses/marshrutkas/trolleys, you pay 12 rubles directly to the bus driver when getting off at a stop.
 On the tramvai, a ticket collector will come by once you board and give you a ticket/receipt in exchange for your 12 rubles.

 For going out-of-the-city, you either purchase a ticket beforehand or pay the fare while on the bus before it departs (sometimes it's cheaper to buy it before, and it saves your seat on the bus).

-For more information, see Irk.ru, which will give you each numbered route (in Russian) and the destinations along the route.
-Expect to pay 12 rubles per trip for all forms of in-city transport.
+For more information, see this online public transport map and Irk.ru, which can give you each numbered route (in Russian) and the destinations along the route.
+Expect to pay 12 rubles per trip for all forms of in-city transport

-Taxi companies are very numerous in the city, and can be called to arrange a pick-up from anywhere in the city.
-Numbers may change, but the most reliable and affordable one I’ve found is 500-600, which sends you a text message to confirm your request and let you know when the car has arrived.
+Taxi companies are numerous and can be called to arrange a pick-up from anywhere in the city.
+Numbers may change, but the most reliable and affordable one I’ve found is 7 (3952) 500-600 (or here you can order it online), which sends you a text message to confirm your request and let you know when the car has arrived.

 Peshkom – on foot